-Instagram is the undisputed throne-bearer of all social media channels today.
-Whether you want to be an “influencer”, earn pots of money, or simply document your life to the envy of friends and strangers, Instagram is where you need to be.
+Instagram and TikTok are the undisputed throne-bearers of all social media channels today.
+Whether you want to be an “influencer,” earn pots of money, or simply document your life to the envy of friends and strangers, these channels are where you need to be.

-And consequently, there are a ton of articles written about how to make it on Instagram.
-How to get more followers, more likes… how to take the perfect photo… how to choose the correct filter… the right time to post… .
+And consequently, there are a ton of articles written about how to become an influencer.
+How do you get more followers and likes, take the perfect photo, choose the correct filter, and the right time to post.

-BUT what these articles and interviews don’t tell you is the inside story.
+BUT what these articles and interviews (and steeply-priced courses!) don’t tell you is the inside story.
 The real story.

 You will need to be shameless

-You have to learn to just barge in and take the shots you need… no inhibitions can intrude.
+You must learn to barge in and take the shots you need… no inhibitions can intrude.
 Ever!

 Your food will never taste the same again

 Food looks gorgeous on Instagram.
-Doesn’t taste so gorgeous when you’ve spent 20 minutes arranging the perfect shot, during which time the pie is cooling and the pasta is congealing.
+It doesn’t taste so gorgeous when you’ve spent 20 minutes arranging the perfect shot.
+During this time, the pie is cooling, and the pasta is congealing.
 Kitchen fresh food?
 Say your goodbyes.

 Your friends/spouse/parents/siblings will hate you